Callie, Mary Beth

 The Los Angeles Times cites the hexavalent chromium as one of the most dangerous toxic contaminants in California's air.1 Estimates from the Occupational Safety & Health Administration (OSHA) indicate that every year 380,000 U.S. industrial workers are exposed to hexavalent chromium on the job, mainly through inhalation.
 Hexavalent chromium, in the form of dichromate, is used in chrome plating, stainless steel welding and the production of chromate pigments and dyes.
 In these settings, chromium dust is released into the air where it can be inhaled by workers.
 The presence of these chromium dust particles result in the air becoming toxic in areas where many of these plants are present.
 This dangerous hexavalent molecule is also often recognized in popular culture as a toxic metal, partly due to the 2000 Oscar-award winning film Erin Brockovich.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Bernard, Sheila, "Molecular Basis of Chromium toxicity: the Role of Glutathione" (2007).
-All Regis University Theses.
+Student Publications.
 486.